abhishekbadola/search-artist/README.md

 # SearchArtist

->Angular 5 app to search by artist name (Currently validation is only on name as 'Jack' and number of tracks as '4').
+>Angular 5 app to search by artist name (iTunes API is used).
 >HTML semantic markups and attribute based validations are made.

 **[LIVE DEMO](https://abhishekbadola.github.io/search-artist/)**